postech-dslab-starlab/Anomaly_Explanation/README.md

-# Anomaly-Transformer (ICLR 2022 Spotlight)
+# Anomaly Detection and Explanation
+We develop deep learning model that detects and explain anomaly in multivariate time series data.

-Anomaly Transformer: Time Series Anomaly Detection with Association Discrepancy
+Our model is based on [Anomaly Transformer: Time Series Anomaly Detection with Association Discrepancy (ICLR'22)](https://openreview.net/forum?id=LzQQ89U1qm_).
+We train and evaluate the model on [DBSherlock dataset](https://github.com/hyukkyukang/DBSherlock).

-Unsupervised detection of anomaly points in time series is a challenging problem, which requires the model to learn informative representation and derive a distinguishable criterion.
-In this paper, we propose the Anomaly Transformer in these three folds:
+## Anomaly Transformer

+Anomaly transformer is a transformer-based model that detects anomaly in multivariate time series data.
+It is based on the assumption that the normal data is highly correlated, while the abnormal data is not.
+It uses a transformer encoder to learn the correlation between different time steps, and then uses a discriminator to distinguish the normal and abnormal data based on the learned correlation.

 - An inherent distinguishable criterion as **Association Discrepancy** for detection.
 - A new **Anomaly-Attention** mechanism to compute the association discrepancy.